Specify the XCTest test environment in which GitLab CI will run

 Specify by platform, name, and OS value to pass to xcodebuild‘s -destination option.

-platform specifies whether to use the actual machine or a simulator; when executing from CI, the simulator is probably used more often than the actual machine.
+platform determines whether to use an actual device or a simulator; when running from CI, the simulator is typically used more frequently than a physical device.

 platform Description